apiato/documentation/docs/components/optional-components/middlewares.md

 }
 ```

-Remember to also register the middleware service provider in the container's MainServiceProvider:
+Remember to also register the `MiddlewareServiceProvider` in the container's `MainServiceProvider`:

 ```php
 use ...